CloudStationTeam/docs/source/deployment.md

     4. Reload NGINX and Daphne
     5. Run django_background_tasks

+Note that If frontend didn't work, clear browser cache.

 #### Testing Using SITL
 To test CloudStation with a simulated drone instead of a real drone, you can install and run [SITL](https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html).
 If you have a Windows computer running Cygwin, you can also use our [SITL deployment script](https://github.com/CloudStationTeam/sitl_deployment) to automate running multiple SITL instances.